-Written by Cory Lorentz on April 24, 2012 under Artists
+Written by Cory Lorentz on April 24, 2012 under Live

 A cold and windy evening in Chicago is always a great reason to take shelter and spend time on an indoor activity.
 One of our favorite indoor pastimes, as you may already know, is to take in a good show at one of Chicago’s 341 music venues.
 It’s honestly quite an array of musical genres on […]

-Written by Cory Lorentz on February 4, 2011 under Artists
+Written by Cory Lorentz on February 4, 2011 under Live

 Shure is right outside Chicago, and so we were out in force for the second showcase of regional finalists in the SM58® Give It Voice Tour.
 All three bands were from the City of Chicago, each representing a very different genre from each other.
 Opening the show, St. Bagu was a hip-hop act with two […]